UWPCE-PythonCert/EMC-Python300-Spring2015/slides_sources/source/weak_references.rst

   import sys
   sys.getrefcount(object)

-**NOTE:** This will always return one more than you'd expect, as passing the object to the function increases its refcount by one:
+.. note:: This will always return one more than you'd expect, as passing the object to the function increases its refcount by one:

 .. code-block:: ipython